Page-bottom layout change on the way. Details here.

 - Disney Death: At the end of the first movie, Karen is fatally wounded by Simon, but Roy manages to save her life by transforming her into a cartoon with the black ink.

-- The Dragon: Simon apparently becomes this to Oswald Sherzikien in the second movie.
+- The Dragon: Simon becomes this to Oswald Sherzikien in the sequels.